Apr 04, 2022

 There’s also a desktop version of Lumin, which you can keep handy on your computer to jump straight into work with no distractions.
 Download Lumin for desktop here.

 There are countless free PDF reader options on the market, some of which we have listed above.
-Lumin offers a free plan, along with Professional, Business, and Enterprise solutions.
+Lumin offers a free plan, along with Starter, Pro, Business and Enterprise solutions.

 With Lumin’s free plan, you can:

-- View, share, and edit PDFs in the cloud
+• View, share, and annotate PDFs in the cloud

-The Professional, Business and Enterprise packages offer more tools and unlimited use, but if you are not using PDFs as a daily solution (yet!), then the free package will work well for you!
-To sign up for a free trial, click here.
+The Starter, Pro, Business and Enterprise packages offer more tools and unlimited use, but if you're not using PDFs every day then the free package will work perfectly.
+To sign up and give us a spin, click here.